BeBOP-OBON/.github/profile/README.md

 Better Biomolecular Ocean Practices ([BeBOP](https://oceandecade.org/actions/better-biomolecular-ocean-practices/)) is a UN Ocean Decade project under the [Ocean Biomolecular Observing Network (OBON)](https://www.obon-ocean.org/) programme.
 This project developed out of the [Task Team 21-03: Omics/eDNA Protocol Management](https://www.oceanbestpractices.org/about/task-teams/obps-task-team-21-03-omics-edna-protocol-management/) under the Ocean Best Practices System.

-## Aim and Scope
+## Knowledge of detailed protocols is essential to the interpretation of omics data
-Currently, the wealth of ocean biomolecular practices is shared in diverse formats (e.g. text in publications, pdfs, ...).
-To better compare differences in practices and integrate data generated using biomolecular protocols, we developed markdown templates as well as standardized metadata describing protocols (called Minimum Information about an Omics Protocol or "MIOP").
+Currently, the wealth of ocean biomolecular practices is shared in diverse formats (e.g. text in publications or pdfs).
+To better compare differences in practices and integrate data generated using biomolecular protocols, we developed markdown templates which incorporate a detailed description of methods alongside important metadata describing both the protocol itself (called Minimum Information about an Omics Protocol or "MIOP") and the eDNA data type (following [FAIRe](https://fair-edna.github.io/index.html) guidelines).
 Our goal is to create machine-readable protocol documents where changes can be tracked, assigned DOIs, and linked to associated datasets.
-These tools will also allow us to compare protocols at scale and make protocols more findable.
+These tools will also allow us to compare protocols at scale, make protocols more findable, and facilitate linking critical metadata with published datasets.

-> [!NOTE]
 > Our 2021 paper describes our overall vision and organizational principles:
 >
 > Samuel, Robyn M., et al. "Toward a global public repository of community protocols to encourage best practices in biomolecular ocean observing and research."
 Frontiers in Marine Science 8 (2021): 758694. [https://doi.org/10.3389/fmars.2021.758694](https://doi.org/10.3389/fmars.2021.758694)